JakasaurusRex/Pygame-Workshop/README.md

 ## Rects and Collision

 In Pygame, we can check for collisions by using Rect objects.
 Rects are exactly what you think they are.
-They are just square boxes with a x, and y position of the top left corner and then a width and a height.
+They are just boxes with a x and y position of the top left corner and a width and a height.
 Rects can be used to check for collision using the ```rect.colliderect()``` function.
 How it works is you pass in another Rect into the parenthesis and it determines if there is any overlap of the rectangles like below.

 <img width="140" alt="Screenshot 2025-04-30 at 7 05 03 PM" src="https://github.com/user-attachments/assets/50a1802a-dbb5-4913-876d-ecb47de30b0d" />

 We can add a rectangle to the Dinosaur that has the same position as the dinosaur itself, and the same width and height as the surface.
+This will be our Dinosaurs collision box.
 Then we can add Rectangles to our obstacles that we can check if are colliding with the player Dinosaur.
 If you are confused by how this works, [this video by Coding with Russ explains it super easily!](https://www.youtube.com/watch?v=BHr9jxKithk) It is also what I used to wrap my head around it!

 ## Updating Mr Dino